 2013 – I was always rearranging this area trying to get it just right, but I love this picture, even if the veronica needs to be moved closer to the front of the border.
 I constantly have to remind myself that a garden is never perfect and that’s part of the beauty of it.
 A friend gave me the silver lace vine that’s growing on the left side of the trellis many years ago.
 I believe in some areas it’s considered invasive, but it always behaved itself in my garden.

 2014 – Look at all the pops of color along the back border.

 2015 – This was one of my favorite vignettes over the years.
 You’ll see more of this wheel barrow that I scored at an estate sale.

 2016 – Since our house was going on the market, I basically paired way back and just kept it simple.
 Pretty sure I don’t know the meaning of “simple” but I did try.
 I used very few of my junk garden decor and kept to very minimal decor.
 The flowers had to shine on their own and they did.
 I was afraid my gardens would scare potential buyers away, but our home sold in 3 days.
 Twice as a matter of fact, but that’s a story for another day.

 Thanks for stopping by and taking my little walk down memory lane and through my beloved Minnesota Gardens.
-Please take a few minutes and subscribe to receive my latest posts where I’ll be sharing more of my former gardens and a lot of makeovers at my new place.
+Please take a few minutes and have a look around Gingham Gardens.
 Come back soon!

 p.s.
 I’d love to have you follow me on Pinterest.
 Lots of great gardening ideas and tons of gardener’s eye candy.